-Remember those carefree, barefoot days of summer?
+Remember those carefree, barefoot days as a child?
 The soft grass beneath your feet?
 The warm sand between your toes?
 And, yes, even the occasional stone or twig pricking the underside of your feet uncomfortably!
 When was the last time your children went barefoot outside?
 When was the last time you did?

 Recent research suggests going barefoot isn’t just an essential childhood memory-to-be-made, but a potentially health-changing practice we should all be implementing regularly – kids and adults alike.
 It even has a name: Earthing!

 So here are our top 5 reasons for casting aside your shoes and going barefoot – whatever the weather or season.

 1. Earthing: Tapping into the Earth’s natural energy

 When we practice Earthing – connecting our skin directly with the Earth’s natural surfaces – negative electrons from the Earth are absorbed into our bodies.
 This offsets the mass of positive electrons we absorb every day from simply living in a world surrounded by electrical devices, wi-fi and mobile phones.
 Earthing allows us to help restore our natural balance.